NVIDIA/DeepLearningExamples/TensorFlow2/Segmentation/UNet_Medical/README.md

 ### Known issues

+* Training on 8 GPUs with FP32 and XLA using batch size 8 may sometimes cause out-of-memory errors.
 * For TensorFlow 2.0 the training performance using AMP and XLA is around 30% lower than reported here.
 The issue was solved in TensorFlow 2.1.